anonaddy/addy-android/docs/qr_codes.md

 > :warning: **This feature is not available yet**: It will be added in future AnonAddy for Android versions

 # AnonAddy for Android setup QR

- AnonAddy for Android has a QR scanner allowing users to quickly setup the app without having to copy the API key to their phone
+AnonAddy for Android has a QR scanner allowing users to quickly setup the app without having to copy the API key to their device

 ## QR format
  Any QR code generated in the following format would work, please make sure to generate the QR in a decent-high resolution (preferably SVG)